sgmurphy/wordpress-plugins/login-as-user/README.txt

 5. Settings.

 == Changelog ==
+= 28-Jun-2024 : v1.5.1 =
+* Fully compatible with WooCommerce v9.0.x and WooCommerce Subscriptions v6.4.x
+* [New Feature]: Role Management Permissions in Login as User Plugin.
+Define which roles can log in as users of other roles, enhancing security and control by limiting this capability to specific roles.
+Learn more https://docs.web357.com/article/118-role-management-permissions-in-login-as-user-plugin-pro-only
+* [New Feature]: Added option to display the admin link in the topbar.
+* Fixed 'Login as User' column compatibility with WooCommerce Subscriptions 6.4.
+* [Bug Fix] Enhanced order column compatibility using WooCommerce's get_customer_id method.
+* [UI] Implemented minor fixes and improvements for a smoother user experience, including a go-back link in the WordPress top navbar.
+* Added button_name parameter to [login_as_user] shortcode for customizable button text, including support for dynamic user type placeholder  (e.g., [ login_as_user user_id="357" redirect_to="/my-account" button_name="Login as "]).
+[Thank you, Giorgos Iordanidis] Documentation updated: https://docs.web357.com/article/102-shortcode-login-as-user
+* [Improvement] The default value for the message_display_position should be "bottom", not "top".
+* Minor fixes and Improvements.

 = 26-Apr-2024 : v1.5.0 =
 * Improved handling of user_id and redirect_to parameters in the [login_as_user] shortcode for enhanced functionality.
 Documentation updated: https://docs.web357.com/article/102-shortcode-login-as-user